JoeC4281/SimpleCOMDll/README.md

 Review the source code for <a href="https://github.com/JoeC4281/SimpleCOMDll/blob/main/32bit.btm" target="_blank">32bit.btm</a> for detailed instructions.

+For 64-bit, review the source for <a href="https://github.com/JoeC4281/SimpleCOMDll/blob/main/x64/64bit.btm" target="_blank">64bit.btm</a> for detailed instructions.

 32bit.btm is a TCC batch file

 TCC is available from https://jpsoft.com/